jan0sch/acme-crossassembler/README.md

 Just type `make` or `gmake` (on BSD) from the `src` directory.
 The Makefile expects `gcc` to be the GNU CC compiler.

+It will produce a binary file `acme` within the `src` folder which you can copy to a location of your choice.